 It would be a miracle, though, if a single correction made these “squeaky chalk” problems disappear; once established, the “local vernacular” is difficult to erase.
 The same can be said for some design practices which persist years after the specific conditions that caused them are corrected.

 Habits can be good servants — or your worst enemy.
 This is why some teachers and coaches prefer to work with a “blank slate” rather than attempt to correct a talented but poorly trained student.
+A cash advance is a service provided by most credit card and charge card issuers.
 People come into our trade from a variety of backgrounds; if you intend to stay in the field you will want to work to eliminate your bad habits and to educate yourself on the real limitations of your processes.
 Not everyone in your organization will see the value in this effort, so anticipate a certain amount of negativity along the way.
 Good results will quiet the naysayers.